FIWARE/tutorials.NGSI-LD/docs/linked-data.md

 #### Response:

 Because of `Prefer: ngsi-ld=1.6` had been set in the registration, the retrieved entity does not a **VocabProperty** and `objectType` has been quietly dropped from the response.
-This ensures backwards compatibility to context brokers conformant to an earlier version of the NGSI-LD specification - in this case version 1.6.
+This ensuress backwards compatibility to context brokers conformant to an earlier version of the NGSI-LD specification - in this case version 1.6.

 ```json